smurflo2/HighResolutionDemocracy/README.md

 # High Resolution Democracy

 ## tl;dr
-Give citizens more input on the lawmaking process
+Give citizens more input on the lawmaking process - Participatory Democracy!

 ## The problem / Context